-Note: This is a guest essay post by Denise Barry – who I’m thrilled to have as a regular guest blogger.
+Note: This is a guest essay by Denise Barry.

-How many of you are still waiting for one?
+How many of you are still waiting for that lightbulb moment?

 On that day, as I watched Emily being magically transformed with every stroke of the makeup brush, I chatted with Kathy, her fairy cosmetic-mother.